Hi, my name is Dan Peterson, and I am the owner and author of Free-Online-Calculator-Use.com.

 As it applies to the web, an infopreneur is someone who builds a content-rich website based on a profitable niche for which they are knowledgeable and/or passionate about, and then sells ad-space to advertisers who are interested in targeting that niche.

-The more I thought about the concept, the more I realized that becoming an infopreneur would solve for the 4 issues that had caused me to lose my passion for creating online calculators.
+The more I thought about the concept, the more I realized that becoming an infopreneur would solve the four issues that had caused me to lose my passion for creating online calculators.

 So, after 4-months of studying the art and science of infopreneurship, I launched the home page of free-online-calculator-use.com.
-That was 6 years and 10 months ago (as of the last update of this page), and I couldn't be happier with the results, because ...
+That was nine years ago (as of the last update of this page), and I couldn't be happier with the results.
+Here's why?

-Contrary to what you've been taught, you don't need a job, you just need an income.
-And the more you become an investor of your time/money instead of just being a spender of your time/money, the less income your work will need to generate to achieve the financial freedom to do what you love.
+Contrary to what you've been taught, you don't need a job; you need an income.
+And the more you become an investor of your time/money instead of just being a spender of your time/money; the less income your work will need to generate to achieve the financial freedom to do what you love.

-No matter how unlikely it may seem, there are a countless ways for you to earn an income from a work you love.
-You just have to force yourself to take your blinders off so you can see what's been right beside you all along.
+No matter how unlikely it may seem, there are countless ways for you to earn an income from the work you love.
+You have to force yourself to take your blinders off so you can see what's been right beside you all along.

 To help you to begin your journey to a earning a living from a work you love, I highly recommend Dan Miller's book, 48 Days to the Work You love.

 It pains me to see so many people going through life hating their work and dreaming of the day they can retire from it -- thinking that's just how life is.

 Take it from someone who knows the joy of earning a living from a work I love; nothing could be further from the truth.